 The NELPG board consider that it is feasible for some working parties to resume within the COVID-19 restrictions.
 Volunteers wishing to make themselves available again should familiarise themselves with the information below, and with the documents on the matter under the Volunteers->COVID-19 menu.

-- The NELPG Board is currently finalising a series of control measures, which, when complete, will allow the resumption of official working parties.
+- The NELPG Board has produced a series of control measures, which will allow the resumption of official working parties.
 The control measures have been based on a Covid-19 risk assessment carried out in line with HSE guidance.

 - Any working volunteers, who are willing to be rostered (see below), are asked to make themselves known to Ian Pearson (mobile 07956 119 932 for Grosmont roster) and Paul Hutchinson (mobile 07964 988 551 for Carnforth roster).
 Working parties will resume only at these two sites for the moment.